 Giving Ibuprofen to Your ChildEn Español (Spanish Version)

-The doctor has prescribed a medicine called ibuprofen for your child.
-Be sure that you read and understand the information below before giving your child this medicine.
+The doctor has prescribed a medication called ibuprofen for your child.
+Be sure that you read and understand the information below before giving your child this medication.

 Ibuprofen is used to relieve pain, inflammation, and fever.

 The amount of medication you give your child will depend on weight or age.
 Below are suggested dosages.
 Make sure to check the amount of medication in the liquid or tablet before giving the dose.

 Follow the instructions on the actual medication label for the latest dosage information.

 Some brands may come in different concentrations, so make sure you read the label closely.
 Talk to the doctor if you are unsure of how much medication to give your child.

 Oral Dosage for Children 6 months to 11 Years Old

 WeightTotal Dose You Need to Give Your Child